• Skip to main content

 Introduction to PEI

-The Office of Immigration is here to help connect people who want to live on PEI with the resources to help build a career and a life in PEI.
+The Office of Immigration helps connect people with the resources to help build a career and a life on PEI.

 Immigrant & Refugee Services Association PEI (IRSA PEI) works closely with employers across PEI to help them find qualified applicants to meet their labour market needs.
 Many newcomers are looking for work and are supported by IRSA employment services.
 Visit www.irsapei.ca/en/employment-assistance-service-for-newcomers